PyTAPAS/TAPAS/README.rst

 Just download and run the cross-platform binaries — no Python environment or pip installs required.
 For power users, every binary ships with the raw Python source and configuration files, so you can tweak kinetic models, extend fitting routines, or build custom analyses for your needs.
 Built on Python with JAX (XLA + JIT), TAPAS performs global fitting in seconds and provides detailed fit statistics, such as standard deviations and parameter correlations.
-It organizes raw inputs (including solvent and steady-state scans), processed results, and analyses into compact HDF5 files with automatically generated metadata for easy management.
+It organizes raw inputs (including solvent and steady-state scans), processed results, and analyses into compact HDF5 files with automatically generated metadata for easy and comprehensible management.

 **Key features:**